-In this guide, you’ll discover what personal Kanban is, how to implement it in your life, and what the best personal Kanban app is.
+In this guide, you’ll discover what personal Kanban is, how to incorporate it into your work and personal life, and what the best personal Kanban app is.

 What is Kanban?